 At Grass + Grit, we value diversity, collaboration, creativity, and transparency in how we farm and interact with our community.
 Our farm strives to balance the needs of our animals, the health of the land, and the profitability of our business.
 At the core of our values is an exemplary standard of animal welfare.

 I had little exposure to agriculture while growing up, but my commitment to animal welfare started at an early age.
 At 10 years old, I learned about the terrible conditions in industrialized livestock operations, and I swiftly decided that I would be a vegetarian.
 My vegetarianism lasted for 14 years until I became aware of a different kind of livestock farming: one where animals are raised in a thoughtful, humane, and environmentally sensitive way.
 I've been hooked on that style of farming and the amazing food it produces ever since.

 Here at Grass + Grit, we have carefully selected each species and breed that we raise.
 Each animal plays an integral role within a larger system, and these choices are critical in maintaining the health of our animals and the land we farm.
-With careful planning, we rotationally graze these different groups of animals to produce delicious meat and eggs while also improving soil fertility and pasture productivity.
+With careful planning, we rotationally graze these different groups of animals to produce delicious meat while also improving soil fertility and pasture productivity.

 Winter share: January to May

 WHAT'S IN A SHARE?